 The UK Five Year Anti-Microbial Resistance Strategy, 2013-2018 was released in September 2013.
 The primary objective of the Strategy was to slow the development and spread of anti-microbial resistance (AMR).

-PIRU has been commissioned to undertake an evaluation of the UK Anti-Microbial Resistance (AMR) Strategy, 2013-18.
-The Strategy is very broad, containing many potentially interacting actions across many sectors, including human and animal health, and with an international dimension.
-A conventional evaluation of the impact of the Strategy, as would be appropriate to a single intervention, is not possible.
-Instead, the evaluation will comprise a study of the implementation of the Strategy and the key mechanisms of change identified in the Strategy, with a view to helping strengthen the Strategy in future.
+PIRU was asked to evaluate the Strategy.
+The Strategy was very broad, with many potentially interacting actions across many sectors, including human and animal health, and with an international dimension.
+A conventional evaluation of the impact of the Strategy, as would be appropriate to a single intervention, was not possible.
+Instead, the evaluation comprised a study of the implementation of the Strategy and the key mechanisms of change identified in the Strategy, with a view to helping strengthen implementation of future AMR policy.

-PIRU is working in partnership with Katharina Staerk and team at the Royal Veterinary College on the evaluation.
+PIRU worked in partnership with a team at the Royal Veterinary College on the evaluation.